SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 In partnership with Oregon Statue University, we participate and contribute to the Go Baby Go! initiative to build alternative transportation for children with limited mobility.
 We designed a 3D-printable joystick for the "trucks" such that children that use them can gently accelerate, instead of using a button that goes from stopped to full speed immediately.
 Our joystick design gives children hours of fun therapy and makes transportation easier.

-Find out more about Go Baby Go here: http://health.oregonstate.edu/gobabygo
+Find out more about Go Baby Go <a href="http://health.oregonstate.edu/gobabygo"> here</a>

 ## Supporting Women in STEM